DustyCircuit/QwaveSys-Raspberry-Pi-Package/README.md

     opkg install wiringpi-dev

 ------------------------------------------------------------------
-QwaveSys-Raspbian-Jessie-OS 08/2016
+**QwaveSys-Raspbian-Jessie-OS 08/2016**

 We've made the customized Raspbian image (.img) that contain all pacakages and shared library (.so).

 The file size is very large in serveral GB, As currently I have put at our private server.

-Please email me at "amornthep@qwavesys.com" the get the download link.
+Please email me at `"amornthep@qwavesys.com"` the get the download link.

 ------------------------------------------------------------------

 -Raspberry Pi™ is a registered trademark of the Raspberry Pi foundation.

--LINX 3.0 for Raspberry Pi 2B/3B create by www.labviewmakerhub.com (LabVIEW 2014 only,***Non-commercial use)
+-LINX 3.0 for Raspberry Pi 2B/3B create by `www.labviewmakerhub.com` (LabVIEW 2014 only,***Non-commercial use)

 -WiringPi is a GPIO access library based on BCM2835 library used in the Raspberry Pi.
-It’s released under the GNU LGPLv3 license created by Gordon Henderson. (http://wiringpi.com/)
+It’s released under the GNU LGPLv3 license created by Gordon Henderson. `(http://wiringpi.com/)`

--OpenCV is released under a BSD license and hence it’s free for both academic and commercial use. (http://opencv.org/)
+-OpenCV is released under a BSD license and hence it’s free for both academic and commercial use. `(http://opencv.org/)`

-Contact Information:
-Amornthep Phunsin (amornthep@qwavesys.com)
+`Amornthep Phunsin` and `Supawat Armart`